ol-ko/fe-assignment/Readme.md

 Contains 3 small assignments.

 To begin, clone the repo and run `yarn install`.
-When node modules are installed, start the app by running `yarn start`.
+When node modules are installed, start the app by running `yarn serve`.

 First assignment will be visible on the home page.